10 Greatest Megalithic Sites In Ireland You Must Visit Now

 But what Newgrange is most famous for is its alignment with the winter solstice, a celestial event that occurs around December 21st every year.

-During this period, a beam of sunlight alignes with the passage tomb’s entrance and illuminates the inner chamber.
+On the morning of the winter solstice, a beam of sunlight aligns with the passage tomb’s entrance and illuminates the entire inner chamber of Newgrange.

-How they were able to build and calculate this back in those days is absolutely remarkable!
+How they were able to build and calculate these ancient monuments back in those days without using modern tools is absolutely remarkable!

 Booking tickets before your visit to Newgrange is HIGHLY RECOMMENDED, as tickets are often booked months in advance due to the high demand.

-Another megalithic site found in County Meath is the Loughcrew Cairns, a megalithic cemetery that contains nearly 30 passage tombs.
+Another famous megalithic site in County Meath is the Loughcrew Cairns, a megalithic cemetery that contains nearly 30 passage tombs.
 It is possible to enter some of these tombs.

 Located near the town of Oldcastle, this site is conveniently accessible within a 45-minute drive from Newgrange by car.
-Along the route, you’ll pass through the historic town of Kells
+Along the route, you’ll pass through the historic town of Kells, famous for the Book of Kells, a beautifully illustrated manuscript created by Celtic monks around the year 800 AD and on display in Trinity College.

-Unlike Newgrange, this attraction is free to visit.
+Unlike Newgrange, this ancient site in Ireland is free to visit.

 Drombeg Stone Circle is located in County Cork, in the southwest of Ireland.
-To get to this destination will take over one hour by car from Cork City.
+It takes one hour by car from Cork City to Drombeg Stone circle.

-This site is another free attraction, and since it is ideally situated between the must-visit towns of Clonakilty and Skibbereen, it makes a perfect addition to your County Cork itinerary.
+This ancient site in Ireland is another free attraction to visit in Cork, and since it is ideally situated between the must-visit towns of Clonakilty and Skibbereen, it makes a perfect addition to your County Cork itinerary.

 10 Greatest Megalithic Sites In Ireland You Must Visit Now, Drombeg Stone Circle - Happy Irish Wanderers

-The circle is composed of 17 large stones, with 16 standing upright and one lying flat.
+The Drombeg Stone Circle is composed of 17 large stones, with 16 standing upright and one lying flat.
 This stone is known as the “Druids’ Altar,” and it is believed to have served as both an altar and sacrificial table in ancient pagan times.

 In fact, in 1957 when the site was excavated, human remains were found in the center of the Drombeg Stone Circle dating back 2000 – 3000 years ago.